-James Bridle is an artist, writer, and theorist based in Athens and London.
+James Bridle is an artist, writer, and technologist based in Greece and London.

-With a long-standing investigative interest in modern network infrastructure, government transparency, and technological surveillance, his artistic practice positions itself at the intersection of art, science, and political activism.
-In particular, he explores how the acceleration of technological advancement creates new ways to represent our physical world and affects our perception of the future by increasingly blurring the lines between the virtual and the real.
-His work incorporates software programming, social media, photography, installations, architectural rendering, and maps.
+With a long-standing investigative interest in modern network infrastructure, government transparency, and technological surveillance, their artistic practice positions itself at the intersection of art, science, and political activism.
+In particular, they explore how the acceleration of technological advancement creates new ways to represent our physical world and affects our perception of the future by increasingly blurring the lines between the virtual and the real.
+Their work incorporates software programming, social media, photography, installations, architectural rendering, and maps.

 Bridle’s work has been featured in The Guardian, The Daily Mail, New York Magazine, and The New Statesman, among others.
-His writings appear in publications including Wired, ICON and The Observer, where he contributes a regular column on publishing and technology.
-He is a member of the Really Interesting Group and gives regular lectures at conferences worldwide, including SXSW, Austin; dConstruct, Brighton; and Lift, Geneva.
+Their writings appear in publications including Wired, ICON and The Observer, where he contributes a regular column on publishing and technology.
+They are a member of the Really Interesting Group and give regular lectures at conferences worldwide, including SXSW, Austin; dConstruct, Brighton; and Lift, Geneva.
 James Bridle was creative technologist in residence at the Lighthouse, Brighton and Eyebeam in New York.

 They are the author of “New Dark Age” (2018) and “Ways of Being” (2022), and they wrote and presented “New Ways of Seeing” for BBC Radio 4 in 2019.